|

 usually with attached slip, petticoat, pantaloons and hat.

-on back, clothing or box has Doll of Destiny and dolls
+on back, clothing or the box has Doll of Destiny and dolls

 There were twelve dolls in The Doll of Destiny series;